Installation view of Terry Karson: Commons, photo courtesy of MAM.

 Registrar

-Margo Geddes is an artist and holds an MFA in photography from the University of Oregon.
+Margo is an artist and holds an MFA in photography from the University of Oregon.
 Her photographic practice often revolves around the interactions between people and the natural world, from the impact of wildfire on the landscape to river corridors as mediators between the wild and the domesticated.
-Geddes holds an MA in Museum Studies and a certificate in Digital Curation from Johns Hopkins University.
+Margo earned her MA in Museum Studies and a certificate in Digital Curation from Johns Hopkins University.
 She is passionate about creating equitable spaces that build community through technology.
 Most recently she worked at the Mansfield Library to digitize materials from the archives and special collections and make them more discoverable on the Montana Memory Project.
 As registrar, she’s passionate about finding innovative paths to sharing MAM’s collection.

 Kay Grissom-Kiely